-When you don't qualify for major medical coverage When you're waiting for other forms of coverage to begin If your health benefits under a new job don't begin right away, medical insurance packages may provide you with diverse protections in case of unexpected accidents or medical expenses.
+When you don't qualify for major medical coverage When you're waiting for other forms of coverage to begin If your health benefits under a new job don't begin right away, packaged medical insurance may provide you with diverse protections in case of unexpected accidents or medical expenses.
 When you can't afford comprehensive major medical coverage The cost of major medical health insurance keeps increasing and many people struggle to pay monthly premiums that can range from an average of \$378 for individuals to nearly \$1,000 for families every month.
 When you don't qualify for major medical coverage The fact is, you may not be able to purchase major medical health insurance outside of a limited annual enrollment period, unless you experience a specific qualifying life event.
-If you find yourself without coverage during the in-between times, medical insurance packages may provide you with valuable protections.
+If you find yourself without coverage during the in-between times, packaged medical insurance may provide you with valuable protections.
 When you only want "just in case" coverage Some people (especially young people) don't want robust health insurance coverage; they only want something to help out in case of unexpected accidents or illnesses.
-Medical insurance packages are designed to provide this kind of protection.
-However, medical insurance packages will not satisfy the requirements of Obamacare, including the requirement for individuals to maintain qualifying health insurance.
+Packaged medical insurance is designed to provide this kind of protection.
+However, packaged medical insurance will not satisfy the requirements of Obamacare, including the requirement for individuals to maintain qualifying health insurance.
 You can cancel at any time Everyone's coverage needs change over time.
-If your needs change, you can cancel the products in your medical insurance package at any time.
+If your needs change, you can cancel your packaged insurance products at any time.
 You can cancel them individually or contact your licensed agent or broker for help to cancel them all at once. ^{} Average costs based on eHealth's Health Insurance Price Index Report for the 2017 Open Enrollment Period.
-ANSWERS to Common Questions about Medical Insurance Packages
+ANSWERS to Common Questions about Packaged Medical Insurance

-What if I only want one or two of the products

-included in a medical insurance package?

-99

-All of the individual products included in medical insurance packages can be bought individually.

-Is there a discount

-when I buy these

-products in a package?

-No, there is no discount, but you can save time and hassle by using a single application when you purchase a pre-selected package of products.
-You may also save money on application fees when you apply for a pre-selected medical insurance package.
+66 What if I only want one or two of the products included in a medical insurance package?
+All of the individual products included in packaged medical insurance can be bought individually.
+99 ,,, Is there a discount when I buy these products in a package?
+99 No, there is no discount, but you can save time and hassle by using a single application when you purchase a pre-selected package of products.
+You may also save money on application fees when you apply for packaged medical insurance.
+Will packaged medical insurance meet my coverage requirements under health reform?

-Will a

-medical insurance

-package meet

-my coverage

-requirements under

 No, you may still be subject to a tax penalty under the law.
 Also, these products are not designed to provide the comprehensive coverage required by the Affordable Care Act for qualifying health insurance plans.
-Medical insurance packages provide an alternate form of protection for people who may not qualify for or cannot afford major medical coverage.
-Can I be declined for medical insurance packages based on my medical history?
-99

-It is possible to be declined for some component products of a medical insurance package.
+Packaged medical insurance provides an alternate form of protection for people who may not qualify for or cannot afford major medical coverage.
+Can I be declined for packaged medical insurance based on my medical history?
+It is possible to be declined for some component products of a packaged medical insurance bundle.
 In particular, most of these products will not cover pre-existing conditions or may have waiting periods before covering certain conditions.
 If you're concerned about being declined based on your medical history, contact a licensed agent at eHealth or elsewhere to learn about your options.

-How does billing work when I have a claim?

-Some medical providers will bill your medical insurance plan directly (you may need to see a network provider), and the same may be true with dental and vision care.
+How does billing work when I have a claim? " Some medical providers will bill your medical insurance plan directly (you may need to see a network provider), and the same may be true with dental and vision care.
 Other claims you may need to submit on your own.
-Your licensed agent or broker can help you understand how to do so.
+Your licensed agent or broker can help you understand how to do so. ehealth.com